victor-basurto/sitecore-training/sxa/sitecore-sxa-05.md

 | `Integer` | **Filter (**_Managed Range_**)**, **Filter (**_Range Slider_**)**, **Filter (**_Slider_**)**  |
 | `List` | **Filter (**_Checklist_**)**, **Filter (**_Dropdown_**)** |

-You can add facets to your site within the Content Editor by navigating to: `Sitecore/content/Tenant/Site/Settings/Facets/`
+You can add facets to your site within the Content Editor by navigating to:
+`Sitecore/content/Tenant/Site/Settings/Facets/`

 ### Scopes
 ---
 Search scopes are used to limit the search results based on conditions.
 For example, to create a search scope for locating a store on the Lifestyle website, you have to narrow the search scope down to only items located in that specific part of the content tree.

 The search scopes are stored in the Settings folder of the respective site, i.e., `/sitecore/content/Tenant/Site/Settings/Scopes/`

 ### Tokens
 ---
 Tokens are used in search queries to apply additional search filters.
-SXA comes with predefined tokens that you can quickly use to apply ==multiple== search filters
+SXA comes with predefined tokens that you can quickly use to apply _multiple_ search filters

 ### Pagination
 ---